-- 1. Develop insights into the perspectives of teacher education - 2.
+- The student teachers will be able to: - 1.
+Develop insights into the perspectives of teacher education - 2.
 Understand in-service teacher education programmes - 3.
 Develop skill to manage teacher education programmes - 4.
 Undertake research in teacher education

 Unit-1: Perspectives and Policy on Teacher Education: